autowarefoundation/autoware.universe/sensing/pointcloud_preprocessor/docs/ring-outlier-filter.md

 ## Assumptions / Known limits

-This nodes requires that the points of the input point cloud are in chronological order and that individual points follow the memory layout specified by `PointXYZIRCAEDT`.
+This nodes requires that the points of the input point cloud are in chronological order and that individual points follow the memory layout specified by [PointXYZIRCAEDT](../../../common/autoware_point_types/include/autoware_point_types/types.hpp#L95-L116).

 ## (Optional) Error detection and handling